Thousands flee after Philippine volcano erupts | Malay Mail

-MANILA, March 26 — Thousands of people were ordered to evacuate from their homes near a Philippine volcano today after an eruption sent ash and steam hundreds of metres into the sky.
+LAUREL, Philippines, March 26 — Thousands of people fled their homes near a Philippine volcano today after an eruption sent ash and steam hundreds of metres into the sky.

-Taal volcano, which sits in a lake south of Manila, exploded with a “short-lived” burst at 7.22am (2322 GMT), the Philippine Institute of Volcanology and Seismology said in a statement.
+Taal volcano, which sits in a picturesque lake south of Manila, exploded with a “short-lived” burst at 7:22 am (2322 GMT), the Philippine Institute of Volcanology and Seismology said in a statement.

 It warned further eruptions were possible, which it said could trigger dangerous, fast-moving volcanic flows of gas, ash and debris, as well as a tsunami.

-The seismological agency “strongly” recommended residents living in vulnerable communities around the lake be evacuated, as it raised the alert level from two to three.
+“It rained mud,” said Cornelia Pesigan, 25, who sought shelter at a school outside the seven-kilometre (4.3-mile) “danger zone”.

+“It smelled really bad and I had difficulty breathing,” the mother-of-two added.

-The initial eruption was followed by “nearly continuous phreatomagmatic activity” that sent plumes stretching 1,500 metres (4,900 feet) into the air.
+The initial eruption was followed by “nearly continuous phreatomagmatic activity” that sent plumes stretching 1,500 metres into the air, the seismological agency said, raising the alert level from two to three on a scale of zero to five.

 A phreatomagmatic eruption happens when molten rock comes into contact with underground or surface water, said Princess Cosalan, a scientist at the agency, likening it to pouring “water on a hot pan”.